duk/Frontend-Lessons/README.md

 Yep.
 It's mostly for me.
 This is how I spend my `me` time when I wake up early in the morning.
 I get up, sneak out of bed.
 But I always wake my dog up.
 Cooper and I come down to my study, I wake my computer up then I start typing.
 Cooper would beg for my attention for awhile.
 Then he gives up, climbs up to his chair and falls back to sleep.

 Deciding to start this github project was one of the best ideas that I had.
 Now I have a goal.
 No distractions.
 Just type and learn.
-Keeping moving ahead.
+Keep moving ahead.

 Unlike most folks these days, I am a huge believer in "memorizing as much as possible."
 What's cooler when people come to your desk with a question?
 You googling the answer or you answering it without googling?
 Which scenario do you think people would walk away thinking you know your stuff?